 Prayers of the faithful, which were led by Deacon Michael Brown of Durham's Holy Cross Parish, included intentions for Pope Leo, Bishop Luis and all clergy.
 Congregants also prayed for the Church to foster unity, for the nation to be inspired by King’s vision and confront racism, for those who labor and for those who serve the poor and marginalized.
 They remembered those who died, including Dr. King.

-In the spirit of the National Day of Service, the event also included a diaper drive to benefit the Catholic Charities.
+In the spirit of the National Day of Service, the event also included a diaper drive to benefit Catholic Charities.
+Volunteers assisted with that effort, and volunteers offered hospitality during Mass.
+Reader Wendy Edwards from St. Joseph Parish in Raleigh assisted during Mass, along with five altar servers.

 “Scripture says clearly today, ‘God is not looking for our excuses.
 God is not looking for our substitutes.
 God is not looking for a sacrifice that comes from a divine heart.
 Obedience is better than sacrifice.’
 This is why today we honor the Reverend Dr. Martin Luther King Jr., not merely because he was inspiring.
 Not merely because he was eloquent.
 Not merely because he had courage, but because his witness was rooted in obedience to a call,” said Father Kareem.